grsmith7/ECE592/data/README.txt

 Code Directory for Data
-This directory contains the data for coordinates, mission export json file, mission completed status, and the image taken for each of the missions below.
+This directory contains the data for coordinates, mission export json file, mission completed status, and the images taken for each of the missions below.

 Mission 1: Testing Takeoff, GoToPoint, TakePicture, and RTL at Lake Wheeler Mission 2: Adjusting Latitude and Longitude at Spring Hill Lot